oshd-slf/FSM2oshd/README.md

 ## Building and running the model

 The main computation routines of FSM2oshd are located in the **./src/core** folder.
 For demonstration purposes, the model can be run for a point simulation using input data stored in a text file (**./data**).
 The code for handling model setup and input/output operations related to the text file driving option is found in the **./src/txt** folder.

+We are currently working on creating example files that can be used to run FSM2oshd in its grid mode, and we anticipate making them available in the near future.

 To compile the model for windows, use the [gfortran](https://gcc.gnu.org/wiki/GFortran) compiler and execute the compile script in the root folder: